MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-D-Occupational-Health-Environmental-Controls/section-1926.60.md

 (8) *Transfer of records.* The employer shall comply with the requirements concerning transfer of records set forth in 29 CFR 1910.1020(h).

-(p) *Observation of monitoring* - (1) *Employee observation.* The employer shall provide affected employees, or their designated representatives, an opportunity to observe the measuring or monitoring of employee exposure to MDA conducted pursuant to paragraph (f) of this section.
+(p) *Observation of monitoring*—(1) *Employee observation.* The employer shall provide affected employees, or their designated representatives, an opportunity to observe the measuring or monitoring of employee exposure to MDA conducted pursuant to paragraph (f) of this section.

 (2) *Observation procedures.* When observation of the measuring or monitoring of employee exposure to MDA requires entry into areas where the use of protective clothing and equipment or respirators is required, the employer shall provide the observer with personal protective clothing and equipment or respirators required to be worn by employees working in the area, assure the use of such clothing and equipment or respirators, and require the observer to comply with all other applicable safety and health procedures.

 (q) *Appendices.* The information contained in appendices A, B, C, and D of this section is not intended, by itself, to create any additional obligations not otherwise imposed by this standard nor detract from any existing obligation.

-Appendix A to § 1926.60 - Substance Data Sheet, for 4-4′ MethylenedianilineNote:
+Appendix A to § 1926.60—Substance Data Sheet, for 4-4′ MethylenedianilineNote:

 The requirements applicable to construction work under this appendix A are identical to those set forth in appendix A to § 1910.1050 of this chapter.

-Appendix B to § 1926.60 - Substance Technical Guidelines, MDANote:
+Appendix B to § 1926.60—Substance Technical Guidelines, MDANote:

 The requirements applicable to construction work under this appendix B are identical to those set forth in appendix B to § 1910.1050 of this chapter.

-Appendix C to § 1926.60 - Medical Surveillance Guidelines for MDANote:
+Appendix C to § 1926.60—Medical Surveillance Guidelines for MDANote:

 The requirements applicable to construction work under this appendix C are identical to those set forth in appendix C to § 1910.1050 of this chapter.

-Appendix D to § 1926.60 - Sampling and Analytical Methods for MDA Monitoring and Measurement ProceduresNote:
+Appendix D to § 1926.60—Sampling and Analytical Methods for MDA Monitoring and Measurement ProceduresNote:

 The requirements applicable to construction work under this appendix D are identical to those set forth in appendix D to § 1910.1050 of this chapter.